-Even though Lisa Winn’s Roseville house has three bedrooms, her 6-year-old daughter, Tabitha, and 8-year-old son, Steven Jr., share a bedroom.
+Even though Lisa Winn’s house has three bedrooms, when her daughter, Tabitha, and son, Steven Jr., were 6 and 8, they shared a share a bedroom.
 The third bedroom is a computer/craft room.

 Fifty years ago, with smaller homes and larger families, sharing a room was common.
 Then it went out of fashion.
 Families got smaller; houses grew into mini mansions.
 Today, due to the economy or just a choice to live smaller and smarter, kids are starting to share rooms again.
 And sometimes those siblings are a brother and a sister, either through necessity or by choice.

-Many parents have fond memories of sharing a room.
+Many parents have fond memories of sharing a room – including opposite gender siblings sharing a room.
 Or at the very least they recognize the value of the lessons they learned while sharing.

 “Sharing a room teaches kids how to share and respect private space.
-Those are related issues, but different,” explains Russell Hyken, an educational diagnostician, psychotherapist and creator of Educational+Psychotherapy Services, LLC.
+Those are related issues, but different,” explains Russell Hyken, psychotherapist and creator of Educational+Psychotherapy Services, LLC.
 “You need those skills in life.
 They’re good to learn at an early age with natural consequences.”

 Many parents find that when brothers and sisters share a room, the squabbling is much less than between the same-sex siblings.